-Fish, speaking at the senate meeting, described the dogs as "150 to 200-pound monsters trained to mutilate whatever came within their reach, pulling along a 160-pound cop will be able to Wang Chung tonight, as long as they wear their polar parkas.
-This afternoon calls for a 60 percent chance of snow with accumulation possible and highs near 30.
-Tonight, the Wang Chunging will begin with a 40 percent chance of snow showers with lows near 10.
-Very cold and sunny Thursday with highs from 20 to 25. -Associated Press
+Fish, speaking at the senate meeting, described the dogs as "150 to 200-pound monsters trained to mutilate whatever came within their reach, pulling along a 160-pound cop.

 "In one instance the back of a student's coat was shredded like spaghetti," he said.
-"If it had been a student rather than a coat that monster had caught, there would have been serious injury.
+"If it had been a student rather than a coat that monster had caught, there would have been serious injury."

+injury."
 And you thought we have it bad in 1986.
 At least our panty raids are safe, if not our offcampus parties.